 This is one field which has been taking the world by storm these days.
 It is where a lot of us identify our take on the various things around us and express the same to the masses.
 The visual aestheticism that comes with the work appeals to a significant chunk the youth and encourage them to take up this creative job.

 An architecture degree, complemented with a short graphic designing course will open the doors a multitude of possibilities to communicate with the people, while still closely working within the field.
+As one can imagine, the best architecture websites of 2022 have been envisioned and designed by architects for architects!

 Even though it doesn’t exactly give you the experience of designing a landscape or a high-rise, working on creating a film set or a stage for a play can give you the satisfaction of being an architect, albeit in a much smaller scale.
 Besides, it allows you to be more creative compared to the former.